-Murad Antia teaches financial statement analysis and investments and works with the College's top scholars.
-He received the university's Outstanding Undergraduate Teaching Award in 2004 and 2009, and received the Kahn Teaching Award for 2006/07.
-He also received the 2010 and 2011 Outstanding Research Award for Instructors.
+Murad Antia is an instructor with the Finance Department, where he teaches financial statement analysis and investments, working with the college's top scholars.
+He received the university's Outstanding Undergraduate Teaching Award in 2004 and 2009 and the Kahn Teaching Award for 2006/07.
+He also received the 2010/11 Outstanding Research Award for Instructors.

-A Chartered Financial Analyst, Antia is an expert in the areas of portfolio management and has many years experience managing equity, trust, foundation, and retirement accounts.
-He has published articles in the Financial Analysts Journal, the Journal of Investing, the Journal of Financial Research, the Investment Management Review, and the Journal of Multinational Financial Management, among others.
+Antia is an expert in portfolio management and has many years of experience managing equity, trust, foundation and retirement accounts.
+He has published articles in the Financial Analysts Journal, the Journal of Investing, the Journal of Financial Research, the Investment Management Review and the Journal of Multinational Financial Management, among others.
 He also reviews books for the Financial Analyst Journal.

 - FIN 4461 -Financial Statement Analysis

 - FIN 6515 - Principles of Investments

 "Preferred Stock Awards: A Novel Idea for Manager Compensation," (2009),Compensation and Benefits Review.